How to Use Wealthy Affiliate: Complete Beginner’s Guide (2026)

 Jaaxy is Wealthy Affiliate’s keyword research tool.
 Keyword research is how you find the specific phrases people type into Google when searching for topics in your niche — so you can write posts that match what real people are looking for.

-The core workflow is simple: type a topic idea into Jaaxy, and it returns data on monthly search volume (how many people search for it), estimated traffic (what you could realistically expect if you ranked well), and competition (how many other sites are targeting that phrase).
-You are looking for phrases with decent search volume and low competition — the sweet spot for a new site to rank.
+The core workflow: type a topic idea into Jaaxy, and it returns data on monthly search volume, estimated traffic, and competition (QSR — Quoted Search Results).
+You are looking for phrases with reasonable search volume (100–1,500 monthly searches for a new site) and low competition (QSR under 100).
+That is the sweet spot for a new site to rank.

 Use Jaaxy before writing every post, not just some of them.
 Choosing topics without keyword research is guesswork.
-Five minutes in Jaaxy per article can make a meaningful difference to your traffic over time.
+Five minutes in Jaaxy per article makes a meaningful difference to your traffic over time.

-Use these tools as a starting point, not a finished product.
+AI Article Designer helps with content research, outlining, and drafting.
+Use it to generate an outline and a first draft, then rewrite substantially in your own voice.
 AI-generated content requires your editing, your personal experience, your specific examples, and your genuine voice to become the kind of content Google rewards and readers trust.
 A well-edited AI-assisted draft is more efficient than writing from scratch — a raw AI output published without editing is a content quality problem.

 Phase 3: The Community